kg4zow/mdbook-template/README.md

 The `/theme/index-template.hbs` file in this repo was copied from `/src/theme/index.hbs` in [the mdbook source](https://github.com/rust-lang/mdBook/blob/master/src/theme/index.hbs) and then modified.
 As such, that file is technically covered by the Mozilla Public License 2.0, [as noted in their repo](https://github.com/rust-lang/mdBook/blob/master/LICENSE).

-Other files in this repo were *generated* using mdbook, and possibly modified after that.
-I'll be honest, I'm not sure if this means they're covered under the MPL license or the MIT license, but either way, I have no intention of going after anybody who wants to copy and use them, and I *seriously* doubt that the mdbook developers will either.
+The files under `/src/` were originally *generated* using mdbook, and in the case of `/src/introduction.md`, modified after that.
+I'll be honest, I'm not sure if this means they're covered under my MIT license or mdbook's MPL license, but either way, I have no intention of going after anybody who wants to copy and use them, and I *seriously* doubt that the mdbook developers will either.

 Enjoy.